 Is it unsafe to sleep in a bedroom contaminated with mold?

-With people typically spending large periods of time in their bedroom, indoor mold located in a bedroom vastly increases the chances of developing sleeping issues and allergies.
+With people typically spending large periods of time in their bedrooms, indoor mold located in a bedroom vastly increases the chances of developing sleeping issues and allergies.

 Should you move if you discover mold in your apartment?